-- Objectives MP 01, MP 02 and MP 03 support the development of regeneration and strategic sites which may result in development-based impacts. - The remaining objectives support the creation of masterplans and encourage development to be undertaken in line with masterplans and are therefore not expected to have a significant effect either alone or incombination with other plans.
+- Objectives MP 01, MP 02 and MP 03 support the development of regeneration and strategic sites which may result in development-based impacts. - The remaining objectives are either not likely to have a significant effect alone / in-combination or list criteria for testing the acceptability / sustainability of master planning proposals.